Skip to content

 Many brands seek influencer marketing for a brand boost, while others are experimenting with Instagram and TikTok.

-👉 For Cognism, LinkedIn has created the best B2B campaign opportunities.
+LinkedIn has created the best B2B campaign opportunities for Cognism.
 Here’s a guide to our LinkedIn marketing strategy.

 4. B2B Performance marketing

-Relating to digital marketing, performance marketing combines digital channels with paid advertising, such as Google ads and brand marketing across channels.
+In relation to digital marketing, performance marketing combines digital channels with paid advertising, such as Google ads, and B2B brand marketing across channels.

 Performance marketing allows you to manage your company’s digital advertising spend, generate targeted leads through ads, and build brand engagement.